Safety and Security

 Emergency Operations Plan

-In addition, the Director of Campus Safety, Security & Campus Operations shall also be responsible for ensuring a complete and updated version of the college’s Emergency Operations Plan is submitted to the College Board of Trustees for approval and that a memorandum of record, signed by the College President, that certifies the governing board of Sussex County Community College adopted the institutional Emergency Operations Plan (EOP), is filed annually with the NJ Department of Education.
+In addition, the Campus Safety and Security Manager shall also be responsible for ensuring a complete and updated version of the college’s Emergency Operations Plan is submitted to the College Board of Trustees for approval and that a memorandum of record, signed by the College President, that certifies the governing board of Sussex County Community College adopted the institutional Emergency Operations Plan (EOP), is filed annually with the NJ Department of Education.

-The Director shall be required to comply with any changes and/or additions that may occur to the above mandates.
+The Manager shall be required to comply with any changes and/or additions that may occur to the above mandates.

 Sussex County Community College prohibits weapons possession of any kind on any College owned or controlled property.
 Prohibition includes the carrying or possession of a firearm, weapon, or unlawful device as defined by N.J.S.A.
 2C:39-1, and other objects/weapons as further described herein, while on Sussex County Community College property[1].
 This policy is applicable to all faculty, staff, students, and visitors.